 Although you won’t find any people mourning hedge funders losing properties or moving to other places, fewer city services are available when a significant portion of the tax base moves away.

 No one wants to see a return to 1977 when looters were mugged because the crime rate was high.
 However, the current situation could be a wake-up call to encourage more people to return to the city.

 People Are Also Returning to NYC in Droves

 Although the pandemic might have caused people to move away from New York to be in less confined spaces, the rise of vaccination rates is helping them to return.
 In addition, as the economy reopens, residents are returning at higher rates than pre-pandemic levels.

 Migration to New York grew twice as fast in 2019 than it did in 2019, with a net gain of 1,900 people in early 2021 compared to the shrinkage of 7,100 residents.

 Although a lower cost of living is still an inviting prospect for many people in NYC, the number of signed real estate contracts is up significantly in 2021.
 Even in areas like downtown Manhattan, the rate was up 7%.

-Many of the decisions for leaving or coming back to New York involve the usual life choices people face instead of the pandemic today.
+Many of the decisions for leaving or coming back to New York involve the usual life choices people face instead of today’s pandemic.
 That’s exciting because as some people retire and look to live in Florida or Texas, others are moving into the state to chase their dreams.